 Field Of View 30' (Zoom - Spit and Hurri)

 Pan Views and Snap Views (These are dictated by the Hat switch on your Joystick or TrackIR if you have it)

-The knowledge of the specific aircraft you are going to fly will help you be able to start, get off the ground ,fight and return to land in a full sortie over the combat area in CLOD.
-The knowledge you need for all aircraft can be found here in the 'Team Fusion Wiki' tab on the header of the main forum page:
+The knowledge of the specific aircraft you are going to fly will help you be able to start, get off the ground, fight and return to land in a full sortie over the combat area in CLOD.
+The knowledge you need for all aircraft can be found here:

 Cliffs of Dover - Flight Manuals

 There is a fully downloadable version here which is summarised into a chart for quick view whilst flying.
 It includes the Spitfire, Hurricane and Bf109 flight info:

 Do not be frightened to study this information as it is short, concise and we have the advantage in the Battle of Britain theatre that there were very few models of aircraft involved.
 It may be good to print this information out so as it is close to hand whilst learning.